snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 researching on how to add all the screens into a menu.

 Implemented menu and added all the screens to it and need to test them.

+Working on how to implement session id and make sure all the id's are saved.